skgigliotti/streamlit_tutorial/README.md

 This repo walks you through creating and deploying a data app in Python using [Streamlit](https://streamlit.io/).
 It contains:

-  * A small demo app to help you get started with Streamlit.
+  * A small demo app to get you started.
 This app contains interesting, real-world data.
   * Instructions for installing, running, and modifying the demo app on your local machine.
   * Exercises for improving the app.
 These exercises cover common tasks when working with Streamlit.
   * Instructions for deploying your app to the internet.
 This will let you share your app with friends and family.